Serena Williams claims she and children were denied access to Paris restaurant

 “You were denied access because they were serving prejudice,” someone else noted.
 “Shame on them.”

+The X account of the hotel in question defended itself, replying that they were fully booked that night.

+“Dear Mrs Williams,” wrote the hotel.
+“Please accept our deepest apologies for the disappointment you encountered tonight.
+Unfortunately, our rooftop bar was indeed fully booked and the only unoccupied tables you saw belonged to our gourmet restaurant, L’Oiseau Blanc, which was fully reserved.”

-In late July, Williams first arrived in the City of Light ahead of the Olympic opening ceremony, which the retired tennis champion joined as a torch bearer.
+In late July, the 23-time Grand Slam winner first arrived in the City of Light ahead of the “unforgettable” Olympic opening ceremony, which the retired tennis champion joined as a torch bearer.
 Williams joined a long tradition of athletes carrying the torch alongside fellow tennis champion Rafael Nadal as well as nine-time medallist Carl Lewis, French icons Zinedine Zidane, Teddy Riner, Marie-José Pérec and Tony Parker.

-She was a frequent observer at several tennis matches over the past few weeks, including being in the crowd as Novak Djokovic’s won the gold against Carlos Alcaraz in the men’s singles tournament.
+She was a frequent observer at several tennis matches over the past few weeks, including being in the crowd as Novak Djokovic’s won the gold against Carlos Alcaraz in the men’s singles tournament in a dramatic rematch of their Wimbledon singles final earlier in July.
+Djokovic won against a 7-6, 7-6 in straight sets to notch his first ever Olympic gold medal, while the women’s singles match was ultimately won by China’s Zheng Qinwen against Croatia’s Donna Vekic.

 Join our commenting forum